 56. Cliché Finder

 Most reporters dislike fluffy press releases and over-the-top content.
-If you want to stick to relevant facts and avoid clichés, then you can simply copy and paste your content into Cliché Finder and it will show you your mistakes.
+If you want to stick to relevant facts and avoid clichés, copy and paste your content into Cliché Finder and it will show you your mistakes.

 Pricing: Free